pwittchen/learn-python-the-hard-way/code-snippets/README.md

 List of code snippets
 ---------------------
-- pretty-json.sh - print pretty json in terminal with Python
+- pretty-json.sh - prints pretty json in terminal with Python